akankshamahajan99/identity-demo/LFS171x/indy-material/nodejs/README.md

 ## Starting the Demonstration

 The steps for runnning the demonstration are similar for the `In Browser` and `Local Machine` scenarios:
+- Run the command `dos2unix manage` to convert manage file
 - Run the command `./manage build` to build the components of the software
 - Run the command `./manage up` to run the components